Jenna-LHW/python-tkinter/projects/simple-calculator/documentation/development-log.md

 ### Problems I Encountered
 1. Problem: Logic behind equal sign button
-- Descrition: I struggled with figuring out how to process the entered expression, especially splitting it correctly and handling the operators.
+- Description: I struggled with figuring out how to process the entered expression, especially splitting it correctly and handling the operators.

 ### Thoughts & Reflections
 It feel rewarding to see the progress I have made with the calculator sp far.
 Next, I will focus on thorough testing and improving the visual to make the app more user-friendly and polished.